DAF201/2022_fall_school_garbage/Logic.md

 (order does not matter)

-Each distinct object is either a member or not; listing more than once does not change the set.
+Each distinct object is either a member or not; listing more than once does not change the set

 S = {a,b,c,d} = {a,b,c,b,c,d}

-Elipses (…) may be used to describe a set without listing all of the members when the pattern is clear.
+Elipses (…) may be used to describe a set without listing all of the members when the pattern is clear

 S = {a,b,c,d, ……,z }